 Currently, the properties proposed to be rezoned to MU-II are zoned CO or CR.
+The properties proposed to be rezoned to MU-III are currently zoned CR.
 The proposed zone change, which is described below in detail, implements the recommendations in the EOA to help meet the identified need to accommodate more commercial uses.
 For example, the proposed zone change rezones developed land from commercial zones to mixed-use zones to encourage mixed-use redevelopment.